gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## branch 16-payout-calculator
+## branch 17-points-calculator

-PayoutCalculator component to calculate the payouts.
-Completely done using TDD.
+PointsCalculator component to calculate the points.